-Bangus (Milkfish) is a very mild-tasting fish that’s why it is a great canvas for a lot of dishes.
-I haven’t tasted a bangus dish that I didn’t like and daing na bangus is one of my family’s favorite way of eating this beloved Filipino fish.
+Bangus (Milkfish) is a very mild-tasting fish making it a great canvas for a lot of dishes.
+I haven’t tasted a bangus dish that I didn’t like and this is one of my family’s favorite ways of eating this beloved Filipino fish.

 Daing na Bangus (Milkfish)

 - 400g pack frozen unseasoned deboned milkfish thawed